A man carefully reviewing documents related to real estate or financial matters.

 Title insurance costs vary based on location and the price of your home.
 The title insurance industry is highly regulated, so policies and costs vary from state to state.

-However, in states like Arkansas and Delaware, title insurance rates are unregulated.
+However, in states like Arkansas and Illinois, title insurance rates are unregulated.
 This means buyers can shop around and compare title company policy costs to find the best fit.
 For more information on price regulation, you can go to your residing state’s department of insurance website.

 Tips For Saving Costs When Shopping For Title Insurance